MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-prereqs.md

 - [Restriction: You cannot be granted Sysadmin or databases must be created and configured manually](#restriction-you-cannot-be-granted-sysadmin-or-databases-must-be-created-and-configured-manually)

 - [Restriction: Your labels do not have auto-labeling conditions](#restriction-your-labels-do-not-have-auto-labeling-conditions)

+### Discover and scan all Sharepoint sites and subsites under a specific URL

+The scanner can discover and scan all Sharepoint sites and subsites under a specific URL with the following configuration:

+1. Start **SharePoint Central Administration**.
+1. On the **SharePoint Central Administration** website, in the **Application Management** section, click **Manage web applications**.
+1. Click to highlight the web application whose permission policy level you want to manage.
+1. Choose the relevant farm and then select **Manage Permissions Policy Levels**.
+1. Select **Site Collection Auditor** in the **Site Collection Permissions** options, then grant **View Application Pages** in the Permissions list, and finally, name the new policy level **AIP scanner site collection auditor and viewer**.
+1. Add your scanner user to the new policy and grant **Site collection** in the Permissions list.
+1. Add a URL of the SharePoint that hosts sites or subsites that need to be scanned using the scanner repository management procedure at https://docs.microsoft.com/azure/information-protection/deploy-aip-scanner-configure-install#configure-the-scanner-in-the-azure-portal

+To learn more about how to manage your SharePoint policy levels see, [manage permission policies for a web application](https://docs.microsoft.com/en-us/sharepoint/administration/manage-permission-policies-for-a-web-application).

 ### Restriction: The scanner server cannot have internet connectivity